demos-europe/edt/packages/access-definitions/docs/Updating_via_Types.md

 authorizations and, if granted, sets the value in the target property of the backing entity (which may differ from the property used when accessing the wrapper depending on the aliases set up for the type implementation).
-If you need side effects to happen when a property changes, eg. update a `lastModified` field when any other field is updated, you need a customized wrapper class.
+If you need side effects to happen when a property changes, e.g. update a `lastModified` field when any other field is updated, you need a customized wrapper class.